itz-omkar-shinde-1432/Python_codes-/cmcgktp8r001302l8ajdyf7j7.md

 ---
 title: ""How I Built a Tor-Based IP Rotator in Python (Change Your IP Every Minute — or Every Second!)""
 seoTitle: "Tor IP Rotator in Python: Change Your IP Every Minute Automatically"
 seoDescription: "Learn how to build a Python script that automatically changes your public IP address using the Tor network every minute.
-Perfect for web scraping, privacy, "
+Perfect for web scraping, privacy,"
 datePublished: Sat Jun 28 2025 18:30:35 GMT+0000 (Coordinated Universal Time)
 cuid: cmcgktp8r001302l8ajdyf7j7
 slug: tor-ip-rotator